 This post is about a military memorial, but with a difference.
 This is the campaign for a memorial to the 97 British troops massacred by the SS at Le Paradis, in northern France in 1940.
 They fought the SS to a standstill in the defence of the Dunkirk evacuation and surrendered only after running out of ammunition.

 Instead of becoming POW's, as they had every right to expect, they were machine gunned.
 Many victims of this war crime were from The Royal Norfolks.
-There are four memorials to these heroes in Le Paradis, northern France, but none in Norfolk.
+There are at least four memorials to these heroes near the scene of the battle in Le Paradis, northern France, but none in Norfolk.

-To find out more about the massace click here
+To find out more about the massacre click here

 To support the campaign for a memorial click here